10 Best Appendix Carry Holsters (AIWB Holster) in 2023 Review

 The clip is injected molded with 2 stainless steel screws that are blackened.
 The stainless-steel hardware is an upgrade from most other holsters on the market.

-This holster has a couple unique design features that set it apart from many other KYDEX holsters.
+This holster has a couple of unique design features that set it apart from many other KYDEX holsters.
 It is cut nicely so you can get a good high grip on the firearm while still getting protection from the body with the sweat shield.

 Tulster intentionally undercut the trigger guard to allow you to get a higher grip on your gun and allow the magazine to be released when the firearm is completely holstered.
 They also removed all the extra material between the muzzle and retention screw to make it sleeker and to prevent it from digging into the body or thigh.

 The magazine release for most firearms will be located outside the holster, so you can remove the magazine with your weapon holstered.
-This is an interesting feature which most people like, but I have heard some people say they worry about it getting bumped, but report it has never actually happened.
+This is an interesting feature that most people like, but I have heard some people say they worry about it getting bumped, but report it has never actually happened.

 • Fully covered trigger